InnovateForVegas/.github/CONTRIBUTING.md

  along with .github.
 If not, see <http://www.gnu.org/licenses/>.
 -->

-# Contributing to this Repository
+# Contributing to Innovate for Vegas Foundation Entities

 This is the default CONTRIBUTING document designed for all entities owned and maintained by the Innovate for Vegas Foundation ("Innovate for Vegas" or "foundation" or "we") subject to contribution of any kind by anyone.
 This file may be modified where appropriate in the form of addenda to this original document, but should not compromise the fundamental ethos of the Innovate for Vegas Foundation and its population of Contributors of Creative Works.

-An Innovate for Vegas Initiative ("initiative") and its Component Projects ("project" or "component" or "component project") is the sum of the time, effort, expertise, and creativity ("creative work") of those who add their creative work to any part of an initiative or project in any way.
-An initiative and its component projects may be composed of zero or more Git Repositories located on GitHub.com or elsewhere, but may include other elements such as multimedia content, visual artwork, written word, and any other relevant items ("components") stored and tracked by any means in a formal revision control system or in a less-structured tracking system ("repository").
-Each of the components, stored and tracked in whichever form by whichever tools and techniques, shall adopt and be governed by the default LICENSE and CONTRIBUTOR terms of the Initiative to which each belongs, unless otherwise indicated per Component Project.
+An Innovate for Vegas Entity may be an Initiative ("initiative") or its Component Projects ("project" or "component" or "component project") or a combination thereof, and can be quantified as the sum of the time, effort, expertise, and creativity ("creative work") of those who add their creative work to any part of any entity in any way.
+An initiative and its component projects may be composed of zero or more collections of these works located in an accessible place or places, and may include other elements such as multimedia content, visual artwork, written word, and any other relevant items ("components") stored and tracked by any means in a formal revision control system or in a less-structured tracking system, generally referred to as a Repository ("repository" or "repo").
+Each of the entities and elements, stored and tracked in whichever form by whichever tools and techniques, shall adopt and be governed by the default LICENSE and CONTRIBUTOR terms of the Initiative to which each belongs, unless otherwise indicated per entity.

-A Contributor is any individual person or entity ("contributor") adding materially to a project or repository, by way of new creative work stored or otherwise included as a component of the project ("contribution").
+A Contributor is any individual person or business entity ("contributor") adding materially to a project or repository, by way of new creative work stored or otherwise included as a component of the project ("contribution").
+A contribution may be attributed to a business entity as a single contributor.

-Contributions may also include but are not limited to the following resources or components, which we include as creative work:
+Contributions may also include but are not limited to these resources, components, and activities, which we include as creative work:

 * Reporting a bug or defect
 * Discussing the current state of the code or other parts of an initiative
 * Submitting a fix or other change
 * Proposing new features or useful changes
 * Becoming a maintainer of a project or project repository or other component(s)
+* Testing entities or elements to insure they function or exist as intended
+* Translating documents, including written or spoken word, into one or more additional languages
+* Designing physical or mechanical items
+* Creating and editing content to aid in the use or understanding of any entities as they are deployed
+* Describing what our foundation intends to accomplish to others as a form of outreach and engagement with communities
+* Co-creation of entities and their features with community members at large
+* Any of a variety of other creative works and actions which further the entity development goals

+## Eligibility of Contributions and Attestation

-All contributors to any part of any project or project component repository or project-related resource or component to which this CONTRIBUTING policy applies shall make any contribution in accordance with the [Developer Certification of Origin](https://developercertificate.org/).
+All contributors to any part of any entity, including but not limited to Initiatives Component Project repositories or repository-like stores to which this CONTRIBUTING policy applies shall make any contribution in accordance with the [Developer Certification of Origin](https://developercertificate.org/).

+The Developer Certification Origin text is similar to this normative excerpt (visit the link provided for the most current version, to which a contributor agrees):

+> Developer Certificate of Origin
+> Version 1.1
+>
+> Copyright (C) 2004, 2006 The Linux Foundation and its contributors.
+>
+> Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+>
+> Developer's Certificate of Origin 1.1
+>
+> By making a contribution to this project, I certify that:
+>
+> (a) The contribution was created in whole or in part by me and I have the right to submit it under the open source license indicated in the file; or
+>
+> (b) The contribution is based upon previous work that, to the best of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the same open source license (unless I am permitted to submit under a different license), as indicated in the file; or
+>
+> (c) The contribution was provided directly to me by some other person who certified (a), (b) or (c) and I have not modified it.
+>
+> (d) I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.
+>

 Commits to a git repository, including our repositories maintained on GitHub, must be submitted with a *signoff* option set, attesting to compliance with the Developer Certification of Origin policy.
 Submissions of creative work to any repository should include that signoff, as documented here:

 * [Git -s/--signoff commit switch](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s)
 * [GitHub Commit Signoffs](https://docs.github.com/en/organizations/managing-organization-settings/managing-the-commit-signoff-policy-for-your-organization#about-commit-signoffs)

+GitHub.com is considered a single source of truth regarding contributions of creative works, attestation of eligibility of those contributions, and attribution of those contributions to individual or business entities as named contributors.

 ## Copyright, Copyright Assignment, and Licensing of Contributed Creative Work